 Alphablock by Christopher Franceschelli: I put this in his first Easter basket and just recently he re-discovered it on his bookshelf.
 He loves to flip through it and I love how it’s designed.
 It has really cute di-cut letters that “hide” what the letter stands for behind them.
 Moreso, I love that the items they chose for each letter aren’t your typical “apple, ball, cat, etc.” They’re a little more fun and creative and as someone who reads a lot of ABC books, I appreciate it!

 What were your kids (or siblings/nieces/nephews/etc.) favorite books when they were around one year old!?
+Board books, like many of the above, are especially great for this age, too.
 I’d love to hear them in the comments below!